skrattaren/apf.rst/apf.rst

   with a three-day appetite might study the All-You-Can-Gobble-For-A-Dollar menu outside Harga's House of Ribs..."

-  This paragraph is a word-by-word parody of H. G. Wells' "`War of the Worlds`_", which begins with:
+  This paragraph is a word-by-word parody of H. G. Wells' **War of the Worlds**, which begins with:

   "No one would have believed in the last years of the nineteenth century that this world was being watched keenly and closely by intelligences